 Banoffee Ice Cream Pie is a sweet way to beat summer’s heat!
-Layers of milk caramel, whipped banana cream, nuts, and shaved chocolate are layered together atop a buttery graham cracker crust.
+Milk caramel, whipped banana cream, nuts, and shaved chocolate are layered together atop a buttery graham cracker crust.

-Tomorrow we say hello to July, and with it comes hot and humid weather here in the southern states.
-We won’t be hosting any July Fourth picnics this year, but we’ll still be looking for ways to celebrate – and cool off!
+Summer brings hot and humid weather here in the southern states.
+We won’t be hosting any holiday picnics this year, but we’ll still be looking for ways to celebrate – and cool off!
 This Banoffee Ice Cream Pie has been our preferred way to chill out as temperatures outside soar.
 It’s simple to make and so refreshing!

-Ripe bananas are an absolute must for the cream filling, because it’s the only sweetener added to this part of the recipe – there’s no added sugar.
-I strongly suggest bananas that are on the verge of being over-ripe.
+Ripe bananas are an absolute must for the cream filling, and over-ripe is even better!
+Why?
+Because it’s the only sweetener added to this part of the recipe – there’s no added sugar.
 Only use bananas that have significant brown spotting on their peels.